Back

 Cyclosporine :

-The risk of a nephrotoxic effect caused by cyclosporine is increased by the simultaneous use of certain NSAIDs.
-This effect cannot be ruled out also in
+The risk of nephrotoxic effects caused by ciclosporin is increased by the concomitant use of certain NSAIDs.
+This effect cannot be excluded also in the case of

 Tacrolimus :

-The risk of nephrotoxicity increases with simultaneous administration of this medicinal product with MIG Jr. oral suspension.
+The risk of nephrotoxicity increases with concomitant administration of this medicinal product with MIG Junior oral suspension.

 Probenecid and sulfinpyrazone:

-Medicinal products that contain probenecid and sulfinpyrazone may delay the excretion of ibuprofen.
+Medicinal products containing probenecid and sulfinpyrazone may delay the excretion of ibuprofen.

 Quinolone antibiotics:

-Animal data indicate that NSAIDs may increase the risk of seizures associated with quinolone antibiotics.
-Patients taking NSAIDs and quinolones may increase the risk of seizures.
+Animal data suggest that NSAIDs may increase the risk of seizures associated with quinolone antibiotics.
+Patients taking NSAIDs and quinolones may have an increased risk of seizures.

 CYP2C9 inhibitors: